kinggoesgaming/SpongeDocs/source/plugin/main-class.rst

 Starting Your Class
 ===================

-The next step after adding the Sponge API as a dependency is creating a new class.
+The next step after adding the SpongeAPI as a dependency is creating a new class.
 The class can be named however you'd like, and can be in any package that does **not** begin with ``org.spongepowered``.
 By convention, class names should be in title case.